 Funder: Health Resources and Services Administration

-Summary: Supports training, traineeships, and workforce development for public health professionals in partnership with health departments and community providers.
+Summary: Supports accredited institutions to deliver public health workforce training, traineeships, and professional development in partnership with health departments and related organizations.

-The Public Health Training Centers (PHTC) Program aims to strengthen the skills and capacity of the public health workforce.
-Through cooperative agreements, it funds accredited schools of public health and other qualified institutions to provide traineeships, specialized training, and professional development.
-The program emphasizes partnerships with state and local health departments, community-based primary care providers, and related organizations—including non-traditional partners—to address evolving public health needs across the United States.
+The Public Health Training Centers (PHTC) Program aims to enhance the knowledge and skills of the public health workforce through specialized training, traineeships, and professional development.
+The program encourages partnerships with state and local health departments, community-based primary care providers, and related organizations—including non-traditional partners—to address evolving public health challenges and workforce needs.
+Awardees are expected to deliver high-quality, accredited training for current and future public health professionals to strengthen the nation’s public health infrastructure.